 The Success Week policy excludes make-up assignments, make-up tests, take-home final exams, and laboratory examinations.
 It also does not apply to classes meeting one day a week for more than one hour.
 All University laboratory classes are exempt from this policy.

-CJ 115, Introduction to Forensic Science Tentative Schedule
+CJ 416, Forensic Science Laboratory Tentative Schedule